homenc/HElib/INSTALL.md

 If you do not provide an optional install location for HEXL the default is `/usr/local`.

-To enable and link HEXL in HElib, you must configure cmake for HElib with the `-DUSE_INTEL_HEXL=ON`.
-If HEXL is not in the default system location or you wish to use another installation tell HElib where to find it using the `-DHEXL_DIR=<install-location-for-hexl>`.
+To enable and link HEXL in HElib, you must configure cmake for HElib with `-DUSE_INTEL_HEXL=ON`.
+If HEXL is not in the default system location or you wish to use another installation tell HElib where to find it using `-DHEXL_DIR=<install-location-for-hexl>`.

 ## HElib build options